catalingheorghe/learning-activities/sysadmin/books/the_linux_command_line/notes_the_linux_command_line.md

  - `find ~ -type f -name 'foo*' -ok ls -l '{}' ';'`

 To not call a new instance of the command each time a match is found, we can combine all the search results and launch a single command with them as arguments.
 This can be done the tradition way, using the external command `xargs`, or using a new feature in `find` itself.
-The latter is achieved by simply the semicolong character to a plus sign.
+The latter is achieved by simply changing the semicolon character to a plus sign.

  - `find ~ -type f -name 'foo*' -ok ls -l '{}' +` - ls command is executed on an argument list comprised of the search results

 **`<cmd: xargs;>`**

-The xargs commands accepts input for standard input and converts it into an argument list for a specified command.
+The xargs commands accepts input from standard input and converts it into an argument list for a specified command.

  - `find ~ -type f -name 'foo*' -print | xargs ls -l`